 Even if your water is filtered properly, it can still contain contaminants from the plastic carrying it.
 Chemicals such as BPA are commonly found in plastic and can bleed into the water within the bottle.
 This transference leads to you consuming toxins not meant for consumption, and potentially developing various illnesses as a result.
 BPA, or bisphenol A, is linked to a list of symptoms including asthma, dizziness, and reproductive issues.
-It’s for these reasons that purchasing reusable water bottles, made with metal or glass, is highly recommended.
-These materials won’t contaminate the water it’s carrying and make it easy to keep your water with you on the go.
+That’s why we recommend purchasing reusable water bottles made with metal or glass.
+These materials won’t contaminate the water their carrying and make it easy to keep your water with you on the go.

 Effects on Your Budget

-Most of the money spent on bottled water goes towards making the bottle.
+Most of the money spent on bottled water goes towards the creation of the bottle.
 As such, most of what you’re paying for isn’t even the water itself.
 Because the focus during this process is on creating the bottle, not much attention is paid to the filtering of the water inside of it.
 This leads to the presence of contaminants that can make you—and your family—sick.

 On the bright side, there are several alternatives to buying water bottles that can help you save some cash.
 Simply using a faucet filter can reduce the number of contaminants in your tap water, make it taste better, and give you the convenience you’re looking for.
 However, quality water coolers are often the best choice to supply you with clean and drinkable water at an established monthly cost for the equipment, installation, and continued care.